 Under water

-Whether it’s Bremen, Antwerp, Rotterdam, or Hamburg—all ports have one thing in common: to ensure that ships can enter and leave unimpeded, excess sediment must be dredged and removed on an ongoing basis.
-But how do other ports handle this?
-What’s the same, and what’s different?
+Whether it’s Bremen, Antwerp, Rotterdam or Hamburg – all ports have one thing in common: to ensure that ships can enter and leave unhindered, excess sediment must be dredged and relocated on an ongoing basis.
+But how do other ports go about it?
+What is the same, and what is different?

 Read more